Allen-Cahn min-max on surfaces: Singularity models

 \subsection{One-dimensional solutions and De Giorgi's conjectures}

 One-dimensional heteroclinic solutions $H : \RR \to \RR$ of \eqref{eq:pde} on $\RR$ with $\varepsilon = 1$,

 are foundational in the theory of phase transitions.
 Note that there is a natural way to lift these heteroclinic solutions to higher dimensional Euclidean spaces.
-Namely, for any Riemannian manifold $(M^{n-1}, g)$, the function

-with $H : \RR \to \RR$ as in \eqref{eq:heteroclinic.solution}, is known as a ``one-dimensional'' heteroclinic solution of the Allen-Cahn equation on the product manifold $(M^{n-1} \times \RR, g + dt^2)$.
+Namely, for any Riemannian manifold $(M^{n-1}, g)$, the function $M^n \times \RR \ni (p, t) \mapsto H(t)$, with $H : \RR \to \RR$ as in \eqref{eq:heteroclinic.solution}, is known as a ``one-dimensional'' heteroclinic solution of the Allen-Cahn equation on the product manifold $(M^{n-1} \times \RR, g + dt^2)$.
 Such lifts of of the heteroclinic solution play a role very similar to the one hyperplanes play in minimal surface theory.
 Specifically, for any choice of parameters $(\mathbf{e}, \beta) \in \SS^{n-1} \times \RR$, we get the one-dimensional entire solution

 Like planes in minimal surface theory, one-dimensional solutions stand out the most among all entire solutions to \eqref{eq:pde} in $\RR^n$ due to their simplicity and rigidity.
 De Giorgi conjectured \cite{DeGiorgi79} that one-dimensional solutions are the only ``monotone'' entire solutions in low enough dimensions $n$ of Euclidean space: